Dimers and Imaginary geometry: Convergence of the winding of uniform spanning tree to GFF

-and \cref{lemma:coupling_Poisson} holds for $t = T(\delta)$.
-This is possible because $T(\delta)$ can be chosen to grow to infinity arbitrarily slowly and the fact that the branch from $v_j$ to infinity converges to a whole plane SLE$_2$ which is symmetric with respect to conjugation (this is the same reason why $m^\d(v)$ does not depend on the capacity cutoff, see the discussion after \cref{def:m}).
+Recall that \cref{lemma:coupling_Poisson} holds for $t = T(\delta)$.
+We can further modify our choice of $T(\delta)$ if needed so that and the same statement holds with $\tilde \gamma_{i}$ instead of $\gamma_{i}$.
+This is possible because $T(\delta)$ can be chosen to grow to infinity arbitrarily slowly and these estimates hold in the continuum.
+Indeed, $\gamma_{j}$ converges to radial SLE$_2$ for which we can apply \eqref{eq:Schramm_dist} and $\tilde \gamma_{j}$ converges to whole plane SLE$_2$ which is symmetric with respect to conjugation hence has zero expected winding.